The 2 sides of smoking marijuana on campus

 “They don’t need to reiterate the policies because there haven’t been any new issues with people trying to smoke on campus,” Resendez said.
 “I think people understand that they still can’t legally smoke in public places.
 Legalizing it wouldn’t change people’s perspective on that.”

 Despite it still being illegal, many believe that marijuana should be allowed on campus.
-Jessica Russo and Britney Smith, cashiers at Alternative Herbal Health Services believe that allowing students to consume marijuana on campus can offer benefits.
+Jessica Russo and Brittany Smith, a cashier and budtender respectively, at Alternative Herbal Health Services believe that allowing students to consume marijuana on campus can offer benefits.

 “I think it should be legal to use on campus,” Russo said.
 “I know it helps a lot of people.
 A lot of people from my last job would come in and want something to focus on studying.”